 Provides incremental support for special projects, professional development, and other activities proposed by faculty.

 Support the Annual Fund in perpetuity.

 No longer just about books, library resource funds enable the library to maintain a relevant educational resource on campus.
 Funds may be restricted by topic, but include any type of resource including books, e-resources, periodicals, or other learning tools.

 For more information about any of these opportunities, please contact the Development Office.
 Special projects not listed here may also be discussed on a case-by-case basis by contacting our office.

 As Carleton continues to thrive and grow, new facilities must be built to keep up with that growth.
 Gifts directed to campus facilities are a unique way to help shape the landscape of Carleton and provide new opportunities for study, housing, and recreation that will benefit generations of students to come.

 Specific opportunities to honor Carleton alumni and friends through physical memorials are available and are based on the needs of the campus.
 Carleton works closely with family members or friends to determine the best designation for such gifts.
 Examples of past memorial projects include outdoor classrooms, gardens, and seating areas, as well as unique projects such as athletic scoreboards.
-Carleton also offers a memorial tree program; please contact the Office of Stewardship for cost information.
+Carleton also offers a memorial tree and bench program; please contact the Office of Stewardship for cost information.